Canton request-response oracle

 Prepare provider request parameters

-When sending the request to Canton, you will pass a stringified version of the JSON (quotes escaped, no unescaped newlines).
-Example:
+When sending the request to Canton, pass the stringified version (quotes escaped):

 Submit the request creation transaction